achtaitaipai/vite-plugin-dedale/README.md

    ```
 5. Visit http://localhost:5173/ or http://localhost:5173/about/ in your browser to see your static site in action.

+For a more complete example, check out the Daedalus blog, which uses vite-plugin-dedale : https://github.com/achtaitaipai/daedalus-s-blog

 ## Configuration

 vite-plugin-dedale accepts the following options in its configuration: